-Macroeconomic data released in April continued to reflect positive trending developments in the U.S. The first estimate of Gross Domestic Product for the first quarter of 2021 showed that the U.S. grew at an annualized rate of 6.4%, in line with the consensus expectation.
-The unemployment rate continued to decline from 6.2% in February to 6.0% in March, matching the consensus expectation, while the participation rate ticked up to 61.5%.
-Inflation came in higher than expected, as the March Consumer Price Index, released on April 13, showed a 2.6% year-over-year increase which was above the average consensus estimate.
-With nearly 59% of companies reporting, first quarter aggregate operating earnings were on track to climb 21.48% quarter-over-quarter while declining 2.87% year-over-year.
-More than 88% of the companies that reported earnings met or exceeded analyst estimates.
+U.S. macroeconomic data released in April began to reflect the impact of persistent record-high inflation and the growing headwinds facing the economy.
+The first estimate of Gross Domestic Product for the first quarter of 2022 showed that the U.S. contracted by an annualized rate of 1.4%, much worse than the consensus expectation of slight growth for the quarter.
+The unemployment rate was better than the consensus estimate, declining from 3.8% in February to 3.6% in March while the participation rate climbed to 62.4%.
+The March Consumer Price Index, released April 12, continued its record-breaking streak with a year-over-year increase of 8.5% which was above the consensus expectation.
+First quarter aggregate operating earnings were on track to climb less than 2% quarter-over-quarter while increasing over 41% year-over-year.
+With slightly more than 52% of companies reporting, nearly 83% met or exceeded analyst estimates.

-The Cboe® S&P 500 BuyWriteSM Index1 (the BXMSM) returned 0.81% in April, underperforming the S&P 500® Index by 453 basis points (bps) and bringing its year-to-date return to 6.60%.
+The Cboe® S&P 500 BuyWriteSM Index1 (the BXMSM) returned -4.72% in April, outperforming the S&P 500® Index by 400 basis points (bps) and bringing its year-to-date return to -3.94%.
 On the third Friday of each month, the BXMSM writes a new index call option as the option it wrote the previous month expires.
 The premiums the BXMSM collects on its written index call options have significant influence on its return potential during market advances and help to mitigate market declines.
-With a strong market advance during the final week of March, the BXMSM entered April with very little equity market exposure and time premium to earn remaining on its call option that was written in March.
-From the beginning of April through April 15, the BXMSM returned 0.88% which was not nearly enough to keep pace with the rapid advance of the equity market as the BXMSM lagged the 5.03% return of the S&P 500® Index by 415 bps during this time period.
-On April 16, the BXMSM wrote a new index call option with a May expiration as its April option expired.
-The premium collected on the new index call option as a percentage of the BXM’sSM underlying value was 1.51% and helped the BXMSM provide downside protection and outperform the S&P 500® Index from April 16 through month-end as the BXMSM returned 0.18% relative to the S&P 500® Index return of -0.07%.
+Because of the strong market advance over the last half of March, the BXMSM began April with an in-the-money (ITM) written call option.
+Reduced market exposure from its ITM option plus remaining time premium allowed the BXMSM to produce a return of 0.65% from the beginning of the month through April 13, the day prior to the expiration of its written call option, while the S&P 500® Index returned -1.80%.
+On April 14, the BXMSM wrote a new index call option with a May expiration and collected a premium of 2.09%.
+Earning a portion of the premium it received helped the BXMSM provide downside risk mitigation relative to the S&P 500® Index over the remainder of the month.
+The BXMSM returned -5.33% from its closing value on April 13 through month-end, while the S&P 500® Index returned -7.05% over the same period.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.